shangyanjin/sqlcmder/README.md

 - Use at your own risk - the author assumes no liability for any damages
 - Recommended for testing and development environments only
 - Always backup your data before use
+- **⛔ COMMERCIAL USE PROHIBITED**: This software is for personal and educational use only
+- **⛔ ENTERPRISE USE PROHIBITED**: Organizations, companies, and commercial entities are not permitted to use this software
+- **⛔ BUSINESS USE PROHIBITED**: Any business-related activities using this software are strictly forbidden

 ## Installation